DylanLRPollock/Monkey-Head-Project/README.md

 Legacy scripts from the `py/` folder were consolidated and updated in the `monkey_head/` directory.
 All utilities and modules live under `monkey_head/` to keep the project organized.

+The `memory/` directory now serves as the main storage location for internal files, documentation assets, and logs.
+Subfolders like `memory/LOGS`, `memory/DOCS`, and `memory/UPLOADS` keep content organized by format.

 ### Development Setup